A few choice words on confirm-shaming

 Even if you don't work in the EU, it's a great resource to learn about ethical design principles and the types of deceptive patterns that exist.

-I'm Elisa, an Italian content designer and translator at heart who believes good design is service.
+I'm Elisa, an Italian content designer with a background in localization and customer service.
 This is where I document my life in UX and writing.

 Let’s talk words

-Get in touch on LinkedIn to talk about all things UX writing, content design and localization.
+Get in touch on LinkedIn to talk about all things content design, UX writing and localization.

 Contact me